Post job

 Sales and customer service associates are employees who are responsible for closing out sales deals and attending to customer needs.
 They are in charge of selling company goods and services to potential clients, often citing the common needs of prospective clients to ensure sales.
 They also handle customer inquiries and complaints and try their best to mitigate any problems that would arise.
 They are expected to be experts on company products to ensure that they can provide the best service to customers.
 Sales and customer service associates should have strong interpersonal skills, customer service skills, and communication skills.

-But both careers also use different skills, according to real sales clerk resumes.
-While sales clerk responsibilities can utilize skills like "stock shelves," "store policies," "store displays," and "exceptional guest," some commissioned sales associates use skills like "excellent organizational," "excellent interpersonal," "customer relationships," and "commission sales."
+Each career also uses different skills, according to real sales clerk resumes.
+While sales clerk responsibilities can utilize skills like "stock shelves," "store policies," "store displays," and "exceptional guest," commissioned sales associates use skills like "excellent organizational," "excellent interpersonal," "customer relationships," and "commission sales."

 A furniture sales associate is, basically, responsible for selling furniture.
 They have to keep their sales pitch polished, because they are required to make customers buy products, even if they are unwilling.
 Selling is not their only responsibility, however.
 They also do the job of an advertiser to promote the products of the business and attract new customers.
 Good communication and interpersonal skills will be a strong asset in this role, since it involves face-to-face or phone communication with potential customers.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a sales clerk is likely to be skilled in "store displays," "professional selling," "exceptional guest," and "engraving," while a typical sales associate and customer service is skilled in "plumbing," "sales associates," "phone calls," and "booking."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a sales clerk is likely to be skilled in "store displays," "professional selling," "exceptional guest," and "engraving," while a typical sales associate and customer service is skilled in "plumbing," "sales associates," "phone calls," and "booking."

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between sales clerks and furniture sales associates, there are some differences that are important to note.
 For one, a sales clerk might have more use for skills like "sales transactions," "professional selling," "exceptional guest," and "engraving."
-Meanwhile, some furniture sales associates might include skills like "sales associates," "furniture sales," "basic math," and "good communication" on their resume.
+Meanwhile, some responsibilities of furniture sales associates require skills like "sales associates," "furniture sales," "basic math," and "good communication. "